RemiDesgrange/blog/content/post/right-management-on-postgresql.md

 ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA test GRANT ALL PRIVILEGES ON ALL TABLES to bob;
 ```

 This lines contains quite a lot !
 You are modifying default privileges (ie: privileges that will be applied on newly created tables/sequences/etc...).
-Default privileges from a specific roles (postgres), in a specific schema (test), then on top of that you gives a normal grant.
+Default privileges created by a specific roles (postgres), in a specific schema (test), then on top of that you gives a normal grant.
 The part `FOR ROLE postgres` takes me quite a bit to understand.

 ## Grant and default: what the heck ?

+If you have multiple users that create tables, you will need to put this role name in the `FOR ROLE` clause.
+If you don't, you'll run into privileges errors.

 ## Backup user